anujkkheria/draganddropworkflow/README.md

 selecting a flow will move you to workflow creation section which on saving will save the flow with the flowId as Key

-Work Flow Section:
+#Work Flow Section:

 The workflow section consits of side bar which contains all the nodetypes which can be dragged over to add nodes in the workflow

 Node Types:
-1.Data -> they have the data set as their label and can be dragged into the workflow to use their data 2.
+1.Data -> they have the data set as their label and can be dragged into the workflow to use their data<br/> 2.
 Operational node -> they have a sub category which choses the function they have on the run button

 Use of COntext